 Comparing the Apple iPad Pro 2021 vs iPad Pro 2020 is a complicated task, as not all of the new iPad Pros are the same.
-Yes, while both look to offer significant performance gains over last year's iPad Pro, there are different screens in the iPad Pro 2021, depending on which one you're looking at.
+There are different screens in the iPad Pro 2021, depending on which one you're looking at, though both look to offer significant performance gains over last year's iPad Pro.

 - Best iPad deals: Save big

 - Don't miss our Apple iMac 2021 review to see what M1 brings to iMac

 - Plus: New Apple TV 4K vs old Apple TV 4K: What's the difference?

 The disparities end there.
 Both new iPad Pros boast a new front-facing TrueDepth camera with a sharper, ultra-wide camera.
 That same new camera aims to improve video calls with Center Stage, a feature that trains its camera on your face.
 Also, both of the 2021 iPads feature optional 5G connectivity, which the previous models don't.

 Use this iPad Pro 2021 vs iPad Pro 2020 guide to find out everything you need to know.

 iPad Pro 2021 vs iPad Pro 2020 specs

 |Row 0 - Cell 0||11-inch iPad Pro 2020||11-inch iPad Pro 2021||12.9-inch iPad Pro 2020||12.9-inch iPad Pro 2021|

 |Display||11 inches (2388 x 1668 pixels)||11 inches (2388 x 1668 pixels)||12.9 inches (2732 x 2048 pixels)||12.9 inches (2732 x 2048 pixels) mini-LED|